-Professor Martin White is Director of the Public Health Research Programme.
+Professor Martin White is Director of the Public Health Research Programme and an NIHR Senior Investigator..

 Martin is Director of Research at the Centre for Diet and Activity Research in the MRC Epidemiology Unit at the University of Cambridge, where he leads a programme of research on food systems and public health.
 Martin moved to Cambridge in 2014 from Newcastle University, where he was Professor of Public Health and Director of Fuse, the Centre for Translational Research in Public Health at Newcastle University, one of the five UKCRC Public Health Research Centres of Excellence co-funded by NIHR.